GTPB/IBIP22/pages/Networks/ReadMe.md

 There are more [Cytoscape tutorials](https://github.com/cytoscape/cytoscape-tutorials/wiki) as well as a [collection of publications using Cytoscape](https://cytoscape-publications.tumblr.com/).

-If you interested in automatizing your workflows in Cytoscape using R or Python have a look at the [Cytoscape automation documentation](https://github.com/cytoscape/cytoscape-automation/wiki) and these [recourses on GitHub](https://github.com/scaramonche/EuBIC2020_Cytoscape).
+If you interested in automatizing your workflows in Cytoscape using R or Python have a look at the [Cytoscape automation documentation](https://github.com/cytoscape/cytoscape-automation/wiki) and these [resources on GitHub](https://github.com/scaramonche/EuBIC2020_Cytoscape).

 ### What can you find out about your own dataset using Cytoscape?